dhis2/wow-backend/guides/idea_tomcat_setup.md

 3. Add as Maven Project:
     - Right-click on the project's pom.xml and select "Add as Maven Project".

-4. Configure Maven Projects:
+4. If you are on 2.41 or older, configure the Maven Project:
     - In the plugin list on the right side, click on Maven.
     - Add the web portal project to the list of Maven projects.
     - Make sure it's part of the list of modules in `/File/Project Stucture/Modules`.
 If it's not, add it to the list.

 5. Configure Local Tomcat:
     - Open the configurations menu and add a new local Tomcat configuration.
+    - In the _Deployment_ tab:
+        1. From 2.42 on, add the artifact named _dhis-web-server:war exploded_.
-    - In the _Deployment_ tab, add the artifact named _dhis-web-portal:war exploded_.
+        2. Up until 2.41, add the artifact named _dhis-web-portal:war exploded_.
         This will automatically select this artifact for build before launch.
 ![](resources/images/deploy.png)

 6. Configure Tomcat Settings: